CartoDB/carto.js/doc/api_methods.md

 options |
 --- | ---
 &#124;_ https | force https
-&#124;_ refreshTime | if is set, the layer is refreshed each refreshTime milliseconds.
+&#124;_ refreshTime | if is set, the layer is refreshed each refreshTime milliseconds.<br/><br/>For a code example of refreshTime, see ["layer_definition.spec.js"](https://github.com/CartoDB/cartodb.js/blob/60285edb65f6575c8a34799fde55308751251c5f/test/spec/geo/layer_definition.spec.js).
-&#124;_ infowindow | set to false if you want to disable the infowindow (enabled by default).
+&#124;_ infowindow | set to false if you want to disable the infowindow (enabled by default).<br/><br/>For details, see [Creating an infowindow with the `createLayer()` function](http://docs.cartodb.com/faqs/infowindows/#creating-an-infowindow-with-the-createlayer-function).
 &#124;_ tooltip | set to false if you want to disable the tooltip (enabled by default).
-&#124;_ legends | if it's true legends are shown in the map.
+&#124;_ legends | set to true to show legends in the map. .<br/><br/>For an example, see this [CartoDB.js example with legends disabled](https://github.com/CartoDB/cartodb.js/blob/develop/examples/legends/custom.html).
 &#124;_ time_slider | show an animated time slider with Torque layers.
 This option is enabled by default, as shown with `time_slider: true` value.
 To disable the time slider, use `time_slider: false`.
 See [No Torque Time Slider - Example Code](http://bl.ocks.org/michellechandra/081ca7160a8c782266d2) for an example.<br/><br/> For details about customizing the time slider, see the [Torque.js](http://docs.cartodb.com/cartodb-platform/torque/torque-time-slider/) documentation.
 &#124;_ layerIndex | when the visualization contains more than one layer this index allows you to select what layer is created.
 Take into account that `layerIndex == 0` is the base layer and that all the tiled layers (non animated ones) are merged into a single one.
-The default value for this option is 1 (usually tiled layers).
+The default value for this option is 1 (usually tiled layers).<br/><br/>See [`layer.featureOver(_event, latlng, pos, data, layerIndex_`)](http://docs.cartodb.com/cartodb-platform/cartodb-js/events/#layerfeatureoverevent-latlng-pos-data-layerindex) for details about binding functions to layer events.
 &#124;_ filter | a string or array of strings to specify the type(s) of sublayers that will be rendered (eg: `['http', 'mapnik']`).
 All non-torque layers (http and mapnik) will be rendered if this option is not present.
-&#124;_ no_cdn | true to disable CDN when fetching tiles callback(_layer_) | if a function is specified, it will be invoked after the layer has been created.
-The layer will be passed as an argument.
+&#124;_ no_cdn | set to true to disable CDN when fetching tiles.<br/><br/>For a complete example of this code, see ["odyssey_test.html"](https://github.com/CartoDB/cartodb.js/blob/2983b2fdcef914afdb1f4fdae173471143930452/examples/odyssey_test.html). callback(_layer_) | if a function is specified, it will be invoked after the layer has been created.
+The layer will be passed as an argument.<br/><br/> For an example, see ["leaflet.js"](https://github.com/CartoDB/cartodb.js/blob/2983b2fdcef914afdb1f4fdae173471143930452/vendor/leaflet.js).

 ### Passing the url where the layer data is located
 ```javascript